ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

 ## Operator Associativity and Precedence

-Let's illustrate what operator associativity is using an example.
-Consider this function, it concatenates its string arguments, surrounded by `|` characters and separated by a `_` character.
+Let's illustrate operator associativity with an example.
+Consider the following function.
+It concatenates its string arguments, surrounded by `|` characters and separated by a `_` character.
 ```ocaml
 # let par s1 s2 = "|" ^ s1 ^ "_" ^ s2 ^ "|";;
 val par : string -> string -> string = <fun>